What can be done about renters that make too much noise?

 If talking or sending a warning letter does not get the job done and you require your college student tenants to get co-signers for their Lease Agreements, you can notify their co-signer of the lease violations.
 Yes, in all likelihood this means a landlord is telling on their tenant to the tenant’s parents, but that parent co-signer was likely one of the main reasons a landlord would agree to rent to a young adult with no credit or rental history in the first place.
 Parents can be very effective at getting their young adult children to behave.
 If there are fines or penalties listed in the lease, you can assess those against the co-signer.
 Landlords that rent to college students will often require co-signers both for the financial liability protection as well as to help make sure someone can be held accountable for rule violations.

-If the above fails, you or the neighbors may need to call law enforcement, or evict, if the problems persist and violate local or state laws.
+If the above fails, you may need to call law enforcement, or evict, if the problems persist and violate local or state laws.
 Recurring issues that do not violate the law, but do violate the lease, may be grounds for evicting the tenants causing the problems.

 How can landlords protect against liability?